Latest Amendments to Egyptian VAT Law

 At the end of this chain is the consumer, who bears the VAT amount, the Egyptian Constitution has been amended to encourage the State to adopt modern tax systems and review existing tax legislation in order to advance economic development and stimulate investment, without adding further burdens to citizens, in addition to introducing certain tax exemptions for some sectors.

 Accordingly, the government has submitted an amendment to some articles of the Value Added Tax Act No. 67 of 2016.
-On 12 December 2021, the House of Representatives approved the draft amendment to the Value Added Tax Act submitted by the Government.
+On 12 December 2021, the House of Representatives approved such amendments and issued law No.3 of 2022 stating the following:

 The most notable of these amendments were the follows: